apache/cordova-ios/README.md

 Pre-requisites
 -------------------------------------------------------------
-Make sure you have installed the Xcode Developer tools, included in your OS Install DVD.
+Make sure you have installed the latest iPhone SDK.
+Download at http://developer.apple.com/iphone

 Build and install the Installer Package
 -------------------------------------------------------------